 Lap child policy

 One child over 14 days and under two (2) years of age, not occupying a seat, may be carried as a Lap Child when traveling with an adult (12 years of age or older).
-Although a boarding pass is not required for the infant, you will need a Boarding Verification Document.
+Each adult may travel with one Lap Child.
+Although a boarding pass is not required for the infant, you will need a Boarding Verification Document, which can be printed at the airport on the day of travel at a kiosk or the ticket counter.

 A Lap Child may be carried free of charge domestically.
 For international travel, applicable government-imposed taxes and fees must be paid, and a ticket will be issued for each person, regardless of age.